ebenefuenf/quma/docs/import.rst

 ===================

 Sometimes it isn't enough to create a global ``Database`` instance and import it into other modules.
-For example if you read the database credentials from a configuration file at runtime and then initialize the instance while the uninitialized global is already imported elsewhere.
+For example, if you read the database credentials from a configuration file at runtime and then initialize the instance while the uninitialized global is already imported elsewhere.
 The following code shows a way to keep the quma API in place